bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

-In our last session, the final member of our now band of
+In our last session, the final member of our now band of silent saviors was introduced.
+Khatari, a female fairy druid, longed for the embrace of the wild described to her in stories by her loving father.
+Her mother on the other hand found these